josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🧠_the_meme_became_infrastructure.md

 - people with local knowledge.

 Visibility should not determine whose work is considered politically important.

+Nor should public silence be mistaken for organisational absence.
+Some of the work that keeps a movement inhabitable is deliberately quiet because visibility itself carries unequal risk.

 The unequal-public analysis continues in: